IntellectualSites/documentation/plotsquared/commands.md

 ### CONTINUE

-Continue a plot that was previously marked as done
+Continue a plot that was previously marked as "done".

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] continue`